Text2TCS/mBART-termextraction/README.md

 ## Installation

 The experiment relies on several external dependecies.
+It is recommended to recreate the experiments on Linux.

 Create a python 3 virtual environment and install all dependencies using

 ```
 pip install -r requirements.txt